dwyl/image-classifier/README.md

 #{:ok, 0}
 ```

-You compute an embedding for the words "small" and "tall":
+You compute an embedding for the word "small":

 ```elixir
 input = "short"